 National Forests, National Park Service, and State Park Sites

-The government has pretty good basic information to get started when planning to explore the first and parks they protect.
+The government has pretty good basic information to get started when planning to explore the forests and parks they protect.
 Their sites include information about all sorts of activities to do in the parks and forests.

 On each of the respective parks and forests websites, navigate to the sections specifically related to hiking in order to find hiking trails, including information about the length and difficulty of each trail.
 For example, we are currently planning a trip to Shenandoah National Park this fall and the National Park Service has a wealth of information to start our planning.

 We will still use sites like AllTrails to gather more information about the details of the trails as well as current conditions, photos, and more specific information about the difficulty during the time of year we plan to travel.
-But some of the crowdsourced hiking trail sites have so much information, it can feel overwhelming at a starting point.
+But some of the crowdsourced hiking trail sites have so much information, it can feel overwhelming as a starting point.
 The National Parks and Forests sites are a great place to start your research when looking to find hiking trails in these spaces.

 Local Trail Websites